Analysis: Is there a major shake-up coming on the Seahawks’ defensive line? Critical decisions loom

 As noted earlier, it’s a good year for Richardson to be a free agent.
 Wrote Pro Football Focus this week, it’s “an incredibly thin class of defensive tackles’’ available in free agency.
 The defensive end class is better, though top players figure to be out of Seattle’s price range.

-But if the Seahawks were to lose both Richardson and Bennett they’ll have to do something.
+But if the Seahawks were to lose Richardson and Bennett they’ll have to do something.

 A few potentially inexpensive tackles who could be intriguing include Carolina’s Star Lotulelei and Dominique Easley of the Rams, the latter coming off a knee injury but rumored to have been Seattle’s preferred choice as a first-round pick in 2014 before being taken by New England.